jaredafisher/Cyber-Bootcamp-Project-1/README.md

 - Copy the playbook file to ansible control node.
 - Update the host file to include groups and IP's.
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _filebeat-playbook.yml and metricbeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running? update